Here's how long it will take to get your tax refund in 2022

 "The first thing you know if you are going to cook a meal, you have to have the kitchen cleaned up from the last meal," said Mark W. Everson, vice chairman at Alliantgroup and former Commissioner of the IRS.
 "It just snowballs into a terrible situation."

+Delays in processing tax returns count as one of the agency's most pressing problems, Collins said in her report, which described an agency in crisis.

 Compounding the challenge, tax preparers told CBS MoneyWatch that it remains hard to reach IRS personnel on the phone.
-Last year, the IRS answered less than 30% of the calls it received, according to Treasury officials.
+The IRS answered only about 1 in 9 taxpayer calls during fiscal year 2021, Collins reported.
+"Many taxpayers are not getting answers to their questions and are frustrated," she noted.

 "Back in the old days, you'd wait 5-10 minutes and get an IRS agent on the phone," said Christian Cyr, a CPA and president and chief investment officer at Cyr Financial.
 But now, he said, his CPAs have waited hours to speak with an IRS employee, with no guarantee of ever reaching one.